FME_MF_DIR predefined parameter (macro)

 Introduction

-FME_MF_DIR is one of several predefined Macro (parameter) that refers to the folder location of an FME workspace - other parameters are discussed in the FME documentation.
+FME_MF_DIR is one of several predefined Macro (parameters) that refers to the folder location of an FME workspace - other parameters are discussed in the FME documentation.
 It is unique for each workspace (so is more a parameter than an environment variable).

 FME_MF_DIR within Workspaces

-By default, all source data is referenced from a workspace using absolute paths - for example c:\myFMEproject\source.xxx
+By default, all source data is referenced from a workspace using absolute paths - for example, c:\myFMEproject\source.xxx

-However, whenever you save a workspace FME checks to see if any source data is contained in the same folder.
-If so the paths that reference them in the workspace will get changed from absolute paths to relative, making use of FME_MF_DIR.
+However, whenever you save a workspace, FME checks to see if any source data is contained in the same folder.
+If so, the paths that reference them in the workspace will get changed from absolute paths to relative, making use of FME_MF_DIR.
 The FME developers call this 'packing'.

 For example, you have source data...